 Finding Strength in the Middle

 A midday prayer for when difficulty feels heavy.
-This guide helps you pause whatever is happening and remind yourself that Jesus is present with you right now, in the midst of it all.
+This guide invites you to pause, acknowledge what you're carrying, and let Jesus meet you right where you are—not at the end of the day, but now, in the middle of it.

 5–12 min